benny8876/ChatAPP-FastAPI-Backend/README.md

-It's a great idea to have your README.md in English as it is the standard language for global software development.
-Here is the professional English version of your README:

 ChatAPP FastAPI Backend

 This project is a robust Backend System for a real-time chat application and video management platform, built using FastAPI.

 🚀 Key Features